PVH Brands Australia (PVHBA) is a joint venture between Gazal Corporation and PVH Corporation.

 - Identify and document the key business processes to support the eCommerce strategy.

-Following this project, CMC then went on to support the preparation of the eCommerce strategy for Gazal/PVHBA as well as defining the platform and approach for the deployment of an eCommerce solution covering B2C and B2B sites.
+Following this project, CMC provided support for the eCommerce Strategy as well as defined the platform and approach for the deployment of an eCommerce solution covering B2C and B2B sites.

 - Negotiating the eCommerce platform licence agreement.